Don't Buy It. Lease It

 When you lease, you never own the equipment.
 The leasing company always retains ownership.
 You simply pay a monthly fee for the use of the equipment for a given period of time.
 When the term of the lease expires, you either return the equipment or purchase it for an agreed-upon buy-out price and it's your option to buy or walk away.

 That lease-to-buy option provides greater control over your cash and business activity from the day you put out the OPEN FOR BUSINESS sign.

-The Many Advantages To Business Leasing
+The Many Advantages of Business Leasing

 - Obsolescence avoidance.
 A key advantage to leasing is the fact that the equipment never goes out of date.
 If, at the end of the lease, the gear no longer meets your needs, you lease newer equipment so your business is always on the cutting edge of technology.

 - Tax advantages.
 Another advantage to leasing is lower taxes.
 When you lease an office copier, for example, your lease payments come right off the top line of your tax return as a business expense in the year the expense was incurred.

 If you buy that same copier you'll see tax savings but it can take five to seven years to depreciate the full value of that copier.
 Leasing provides immediate tax advantages that buying just can't deliver.

 - Lower initial costs.
 Leasing business equipment allows your company to acquire utile assets at low initial costs.
 Equipment leases, unlike traditional loans, rarely require a down payment.
 So, you get the copier or network server without shelling out a wad of cash when you need cash for other business purposes like marketing or expansion of service offerings.